-#Stepchange presents an example of a policy which aims to affect universities' strategy , but one that has been interpreted in different ways in practice.
+#Stepchange presents an example of a policy which aims to affect the strategy of universities, but one that has been interpreted in different ways in practice.
 Promoting good student mental health is positioned as a priority which contributes to wider goals (avoiding adverse outcomes like high dropout rates).
 Although #Stepchange aimed to distribute responsibility across the institution as a whole, academic libraries have intervened only in areas in which they consider themselves to have relevant expertise.
 While the market logic of university sector may drive policy, libraries' attention on student development shapes the outcomes. #Stepchange did not provide resources, instead relying on individual institutions to construct meaningful activity at a local level.
 This led to some resistance to taking on this responsibility.

-This paper contributes to discussions around HE discourse by examining how policy aims materialise in practice.
-By interrogating top-down intentions and contrasting them with in-practice activity, the paper shows how these intentions can be diverted and shifted, but may become more relevant to students.
+This paper contributes to discussions around HE discourse by examining how policy aims on student mental health materialise in practice.
+By interrogating top-down intentions and contrasting them with in-practice activity, the paper shows how these intentions can be diverted and shifted, but in some ways become more relevant to students.
 The translation between high-level strategy and in-practice activity is not always straightforward.
 Although #Stepchange includes community and support as areas for intervention, its overarching focus on risk, regulation, success and policy does not align directly with the activities being conducted in practice.